By Mark Satta and Lacey J. Davidson

 Third, Lisa’s skepticism and distrust—while reasonable—are harmful to her well-being because her cancer is spreading and remains undiagnosed.

 Lisa is a victim of what we are calling pernicious epistemically justified distrust.
 By that, we mean that Lisa has beliefs that are justified by the bad past actions of others, but now result in harm to her.
-Thus, Lisa deals not only with the injustice of the coerced sterilization of her grandmother.
+Thus, Lisa deals not only with the injustice of the coerced sterilization of her aunt.
 But, she is now also facing additional downstream harmful consequences from the wrongful actions of the medical professionals responsible for the force sterilization.
 While Lisa’s story is fictional, situations like this are sadly all too real.

 Pernicious epistemically justified distrust is a public health problem, because it has provided those already socially and economically marginalized—especially poor people of color—with well-justified skepticism of doctors, public health initiatives, and the medical profession.
 There are of course plenty of real and current problems with the medical profession’s treatment of poor people of color, as is evidenced by disparate health outcomes.
 But, if we assume that, despite these problems, people are generally better off receiving medical care than not receiving it, medical professionals and public health officials have a responsibility to try and rectify pernicious epistemically justified distrust.